- Home

 - Estimate – Active Qty (2: EST): The price for a line item on a transaction that has estimating enabled is obtained from the price for the Active Quantity on the Estimate.

-- Estimate – Other Qty (3: ES Qty): BOS provides for Inactive Quantities and prices to be displayed on a transaction to give customers insight into how their Quantity decision affects their prices.
-The default templates for Quotations include these inactive quantities.
+- Estimate – Other Qty (3: ES Qty): QuickEasy BOS provides for Inactive Quantities and prices to be displayed on a transaction to give customers insight into how their Quantity decision affects their prices.
+The default templates for Quotations (Quote Letter) include these inactive quantities.
 They are also visible on the Estimate itself.

 - The Item Totals are updated when one or more of the following fields are updated and Save (button) is clicked: